fandm-cps/Infinite-Precision-RSA-System/README.md

 ```
 The decrypt.cpp takes three file names as command-line arguments: the path of the private key file, the path of an encrypted file, and the destination of decryption.
 It uses the private key to decrypt the encrypted data in the encrypted file.
 The procedure of the decryption is the following:

-1. Loop over charatersin the encrypted message
+1. Loop over charaters in the encrypted message

 2. For each character ‘c’ get ASCII value y

 3. Let x = (y^d) % n, from the Private key set above

-4. Convert thenumber x into a character‘c’ and place into a new message
+4. Convert the number x into a character‘c’ and place into a new message

 ## Cautions